THIS PAGE LAST MODIFIED : Monday 10 April 2017 11:32

 Song, "Lo! here the Gentle Lark," Bishop - Miss O. Hamilton.
 Flute Obligato - Mr. F. Johnson.

-Band master (40th Regiment; Volunteer Rifles), clarinettist, composer
+Band master (Band of the 40th Regiment; Volunteer Rifles), clarinettist, composer

 Born Kent, England, c.1813